Gongqing Forest Park

 Shanghai Xin Hongqiao Center Garden

 Mid-sized park in Gubei, also known as Yili Park, with plenty of flowers, green space, and water features.
 There's a nice spot to feed the ducks and geese, and a couple of spots to flick a fishing rod into the water.
 Best for leisurely strolls.
 It used to have this kickass DIY BBQ spot but it appears to have been absent recently.
-Free to get in, open 6am to 6pm.
+Free to get in, open 5,30am to midnight (for the benefit of commuters who take Line 10).

 Good For: BBQ Parties, birthdays, families